SSoTme/ssotme-ms-airtable-ionic-sassymq-seed/README.md

    * Clone the repo to a folder on your local computer.

-5. Add Base ID and API key from Above.
+5. Add Base ID to the SSoT.me Project File

    * Update the "SSoTmeProject.json" file with the Base ID you copied above
-   * This is the line in the original Seed:
-        `"CommandLine": "airtable/airtable-to-xml -p baseId=BASE_ID_HERE"`
+   * This is the line in the original Seed: (~line 100) `"CommandLine": "airtable/airtable-to-xml -p baseId=BASE_ID_HERE"`